mstahv/collamap/src/main/resources/locationsharing.md

 When enabled your location will be displayed also with others in the current group each time you locate yourself.
 E.g. when entering a stand, it might be safer for everybody if you share your locations.
-Positions are stored for 1 hour on the server.
+Positions are stored in temporary memory on the server.